 The Eastern Valley Center houses and coordinates an offcampus satellite educational program in order to make core academic courses as well as non-credit classes more accessible to residents of the eastern Coachella Valley.
 Located at 44-199 Monroe Street in Indio, the Center offers day and evening classes, as well as limited counseling, assessment testing, registration, and referral services.
-Additional evening classes are also held at Coachella Valley High School.
+Additional evening classes are also held at Coachella Valley High School and Eagles Peak Charter School in Indio.